fkkcloud/ColorOfWorld/project_posts/2014-03-04-Color-Match-Algorithm.md

 Continued from Second Post

-From the collected 5 color palettes from 5 different street views, we can find best-matched classical drawing from the library that has best-matched color palette (top 5)
+From the collected 5 color palettes from 5 different street views, we can find best-matched classical drawing to our color palettes.

 ![Example Image](../project_images/prog4.jpg?raw=true "Example Image")